js-lee-AI/Abnormal-detection/README.md

-# Abnormal Detection for Corporate Internal Security
+# Abnormal Behavior Detection for Corporate Internal Security
 This project aims to prevent corporate internal security problems (especially data leakage through storage device) using customized YOLOv3.
 You can find referenced code [here](https://github.com/eriklindernoren/PyTorch-YOLOv3).

 > Our code is not provided due to security concerns and it is Enterprise Cooperation Project.